 One last thing when making these cupcakes is to only fill the liners just a little over halfway full.
 It may not seem like much batter, but they rise quite a bit in the oven and you end up with perfect cupcakes that aren’t overflowing the liners.
 I always get exactly 12 cupcakes with this recipe.

 And of course you have the vanilla frosting with extra sprinkles on top.
-I like a lot of frosting on my cupcakes, so I use two full sticks of softened Earth Balance butter, 1 cup of powdered sugar, vanilla, and just a bit of heavy coconut cream.
+I like a lot of frosting on my cupcakes, so I use two full sticks of softened Earth Balance butter, 4-5 cups of powdered sugar, vanilla, and just a bit of heavy coconut cream.
 If you want just a little frosting, you can easily cut the recipe in half to make less.

 Ok, enough about how to make these cupcakes.
 Let’s start baking!